JetBrains/kotlin-web-site/docs/topics/kotlin-hands-on.md

 ## Building web applications with Spring Boot and Kotlin

-This tutorial shows you how to build efficiently a sample blog application by combining the power of Spring Boot and Kotlin.
+Build a sample blog application by combining the power of Spring Boot and Kotlin.

 [**Start**](https://spring.io/guides/tutorials/spring-boot-kotlin/)